Frequently Asked Questions (FAQ)

 The data displayed when using my organisation's PIC number is not correct, what should I do?

-Whenever the PIC data shown in the submission system appears to be incorrect, please contact the LEAR (see more in point 4 of the FAQ) of the organisation to change the data through the Participant Portal.
+Whenever the PIC data shown in the submission system appears to be incorrect, please contact the LEAR or the person who registered the PIC number, if there is no LEAR yet (see more in point 4 of the FAQ) of the organisation to change the data through the Participant Portal.
 This parallel process has no influence on the preparation and submission of the proposal.
 The proposal can be submitted even without the correction of such errors.

-If the incorrect data might put at risk the eligibility of your proposal, you can either change the data in the proposal form or create a new registration.
+If the incorrect data might put at risk the eligibility of your proposal, you can create a new registration.

 (NEW) What are the important steps before electronic signature of a grant agreement?